Charles Alexander, Duke of Württemberg

-Charles Alexander of Württemberg (24 January 1684 – 12 March 1737) was a Württemberg Duke from 1698 who governed the Kingdom of Serbia as regent from 1720 until 1733, when he assumed the position of Duke of Württemberg, which he held until his death.
+Charles Alexander of Württemberg (24 January 1684 – 12 March 1737) first became a Württemberg Duke (for the Württemberg-Winnental branch) in 1698 after his father's death and then went on to govern the Kingdom of Serbia as regent from 1720 until 1733, and then assumed the position of Duke of Württemberg, which he held until his death.

 Early life

-Born in Stuttgart, he was the eldest son of Frederick Charles, Duke of Württemberg-Winnental and his wife, Margravine Eleonore Juliane of Brandenburg-Ansbach.
+Charles Alexander was born in the city of Stuttgart (now located in the German state of Baden-Württemberg) as the eldest son of Frederick Charles, Duke of Württemberg-Winnental and his wife, Eleonore Juliane of Brandenburg-Ansbach.
+The family's residence was Castle Winnental in Winnenden near Stuttgart.

+His German name was Carl Alexander, as seen in the Stiftskirche Church records of Stuttgart.
+As a young boy, Carl Alexander was assigned a personal attendant named Wolffgang George Zeiher who served him throughout his childhood and as he became ruling Duke at age fourteen (of the Württemberg-Winnental branch) after his father died.